Barnaan2/ethio-calendar/README.md

 ## Usage

-Provide examples and explanations to help users understand how to use your package effectively.
-Consider different scenarios and use cases.
+Provided examples and explanations to help users understand how to use Ethiopian Calendar package effectively. different scenarios and use cases are mentioned.

 ### Getting Started